-One submitter raised concerns with the economic impact of the proposed parking restrictions and the evolving need to create an attractive environment for consumers, including parking, streetscapes, public facilities, security and lighting.
-The submitter explained that there are currently a number of vacant tenancies and is concerned that the proposed parking restrictions will affect the number of consumers visiting local businesses.
+One submitter raised concerns with the economic impact of the proposed parking restrictions.
+The submitter explained that there are currently a number of vacant tenancies and is concerned that the proposed parking restrictions affect the number of consumers visiting local businesses.
+The submitter was also concerned with the lack of consultation with local community groups and businesses.

-The proposed parking restrictions are intended to reduce the amount of all day parking occurring close to the town centre in order to increase the availability of parking for all town centre visitors.
-The implementation of consistent parking restrictions, with Scarborough Beach Road '1P' or less and side streets '3P', will ensure certainty and a choice of parking options for visitors while the unrestricted parking areas further from Scarborough Beach Road provides options for business and staff parking.
-Overall it is considered that these parking restrictions will increase the accessibility of access to the town centre for all users.
+The proposed parking restrictions are intended to reduce the amount of all day parking occurring close to the town centre which may increase the availability of parking for all town centre visitors.
+The proposed parking restrictions increase the prescribed parking time limit surrounding the town centre and it is intended that these parking restrictions will increase access to the town centre for consumers.